neoncitylights/cli-help-parser/README.md

 ## Setup

 Running the NPM script will generate an `options.json` file (intentionally git-ignored in `.gitignore`).
-This script will take roughly anywhere between 30 to 90 milliseconds.

 ```bash
 npm install
 npm run generate
 ```

+## Performance

+This script will usually take longer on the first run, and faster on subsequent runs.

+With some informal benchmarking, this script ran around 30 to 40 milliseconds on subsequent runs with the following environment:

+* TypeScript version: 4.6.2
+* Node.js: 17.7.2
+* Machine:
+  * Model: MacBook Pro 2015
+  * OS version: macOS Monterey 12.2.1
+  * CPU: Intel(R) Core(TM) i7-4770HQ CPU @ 2.20GHz
+  * Memory: 16 GB 1600 MHz DDR3

+The timing was tested via `compute.time()` and `console.timeEnd()`.

 ## Post-processing